opensearch-project/documentation-website/_api-reference/ingest-apis/processors/grok.md

 ---
 layout: default
 title: Grok
 parent: Ingest processors
-grand_parent: Ingest APIs
+grand_parent: Ingest pipelines
 nav_order: 140
 ---

 # Grok

 The `grok` processor is used to parse and extract structured data from unstructured data.
 It is useful in log analytics and data processing pipelines where data is often in a raw and unformatted state.
 The `grok` processor uses a combination of pattern matching and regular expressions to identify and extract information from the input text.
+The Grok processor is based on the [`java-grok`](https://mvnrepository.com/artifact/io.krakens/java-grok) library and supports all compatible patterns.
+The `java-grok` library is built using the [java.util.regex](https://docs.oracle.com/javase/8/docs/api/java/util/regex/package-summary.html) regular expression library.
 The processor supports a range of predefined patterns for common data types such as timestamps, IP addresses, and usernames.
 The `grok` processor can perform transformations on extracted data, such as converting a timestamp to a proper date field.

 The following is the syntax for the `grok` processor: